 Ask Hostel Workers For The Best Deals

 It’s no surprise that the cheapest alcohol is found at the grocery store.
-Nearly every store will have a wide selection of wine (especially in regions that make a lot of the stuff) and a variety of beer will also be available.
-If you want a greater beer selection you will probably have to go smaller specialty shops.
-Also, it is fairly rare to find cold beer in grocery stores but smaller convenience stores will sell individual bottles that have been chilled.
+Nearly every store will have a wide selection of wine (especially in regions that make a lot of the stuff), and a variety of beer will also be available.
+If you want a greater beer selection, you will probably have to go smaller specialty shops.
+Also, it is fairly rare to find cold beer in grocery stores, but smaller convenience stores will sell individual bottles that have been chilled.

 European students enjoy drinking cheaply just as much as you do, so find out where the local students hang out.
-Almost any major city will have websites dedicated to finding the best drink deals in town — which are often the places that student frequent.
+Almost any major city will have websites dedicated to finding the best drink deals in town — which are often the places that students frequent.

 - Fashion Advice: How to Avoid Looking Like An American Tourist In Europe - February 20, 2024